-Our office is currently providing support via email, phone, or Zoom (video).
+Our office is currently providing support via Zoom, phone, email, or in-person.

-For students, staff, and faculty: Leave a message at (951) 827-6225, email email@example.com, or submit an appointment form to connect with a CARE advocate or staff.
+For students, staff, and faculty: Call us at (951) 827-6225, email email@example.com, or submit an appointment form to connect with a CARE advocate or staff.

 A Little Bit About Me